-- Additional funding for our annual violence prevention grants - New developmental grants to enable existing grant recipients to improve their services for trafficking women and girls - New grants to mobilize knowledge about sex trafficking within existing innovation projects funded by the Canadian Women's Foundation a) Convene four Regional Roundtables to transfer knowledge and support community-based strategies to end sex trafficking.
-These roundtables will build upon existing regional networks and include representation from experiential women, community-based organizations, law enforcement and justice, child welfare, Aboriginal and Migrant communities, funding partners, government and the private sector.

-2. Promoting collective action

-b) Convene a one-day National Summit for specialists in four areas: ° Research and Data: to pave the way for consistent and sustained Canada-wide data collection and an agreed-upon national research agenda ° Technology: to advance the role of the internet and mobile communications in combating sex trafficking ° Legal Issues: to overcome legal barriers that impede prosecutions and prevent women and girls from coming forward ° National Co-ordination: to establish a body to keep the work moving forward for the greatest collective impact a) Present policy recommendations to relevant levels of government that encourage effective system change and create supportive environments for trafficked women and girls b) Monitor emerging issues that affect sex trafficking in Canada and respond with strategies that address them c) Share our knowledge on sex trafficking at key conferences, annual meetings, schools, universities and community organizations d) Establish a small research budget to work with other organizations and fill gaps in knowledge
+- Additional funding for our annual violence prevention grants - New developmental grants to enable existing grant recipients to improve their services for trafficking women and girls - New grants to mobilize knowledge about sex trafficking within existing innovation projects funded by the Canadian Women's Foundation - 2.
+Promoting collective action a) Convene four Regional Roundtables to transfer knowledge and support community-based strategies to end sex trafficking.
+These roundtables will build upon existing regional networks and include representation from experiential women, community-based organizations, law enforcement and justice, child welfare, Aboriginal and Migrant communities, funding partners, government and the private sector. b) Convene a one-day National Summit for specialists in four areas: ° Research and Data: to pave the way for consistent and sustained Canada-wide data collection and an agreed-upon national research agenda ° Technology: to advance the role of the internet and mobile communications in combating sex trafficking ° Legal Issues: to overcome legal barriers that impede prosecutions and prevent women and girls from coming forward ° National Co-ordination: to establish a body to keep the work moving forward for the greatest collective impact a) Present policy recommendations to relevant levels of government that encourage effective system change and create supportive environments for trafficked women and girls b) Monitor emerging issues that affect sex trafficking in Canada and respond with strategies that address them c) Share our knowledge on sex trafficking at key conferences, annual meetings, schools, universities and community organizations d) Establish a small research budget to work with other organizations and fill gaps in knowledge (these comprise the CW's Strategy and aren't strictly recommendations for government)